bpkrumme/bpkrumme.github.io/_posts/2025-08-27-my-Homelab.markdown

 ![Image of MinisForum MS-A2](/assets/images/8-27-25/minisforum-msa2.png)

 You'll notice that these look nearly identical to the previous machines, and other than a very slight difference in length, only the internal hardware is different.
 In fact, hindsight being 20/20 I would have preferred to have 5 of the MS-A2 machines for my cluster instead.
 The 10GbE networking alone nearly makes it worth replacing the MS-A1 machines.
-Currently, however, my network does not support 10GbE to clients, so I would have to make changes there as well.
+Currently, however, my network does not support 10GbE for clients, so I would have to make changes there as well.

 ### Cloud Providers

 I'm including cloud providers as part of my homelab, even though they don't reside in my home.
 I maintain an AWS account, which I use for temporary workloads and demonstrations of automations.
 I primarily use the EC2, Route 53, and S3 services from Amazon, but this could expand to others in the future.
-My consumption of cloud services could expand to Azure or Google in the future as well, but for now I am only using Amazon as it is still the most widely used hyperscaler.
+My consumption of cloud providers could expand to Azure or Google in the future as well, but for now I am only using Amazon as it is still the most widely used hyperscaler.

 EC2, or Elastic Cloud Compute is a very common service.
 It provides virtual machines on demand running the operating system you choose.
 Every major OS including multiple versions of Windows, Several releases of MacOS, and the major distributions of Linux are available.
 You can select the CPU architecture you need, the number of vCPUs, the amount of memory, and the type and amount of storage you need.
 I use EC2 frequently for creating and destroying servers as part of demos of Ansible Automation Platform as both a standalone automation platform, and also AAP integrated with Hashicorp Terraform.